1. Creation and use of information

 - the department support's the exchange of government information with other government entities where there is a business need and it is permitted or required by legislation

 - if it has been determined the information can be released directly to the department's website under the publication scheme the Information Access Officer coordinates with Web and Digital Production, Information and Technologies Branch to release the information

-- the Administrative Access Scheme process must be followed for administrative releases
+- the Administrative Access Scheme (DET employees only) process must be followed for administrative releases

 - the information must be provided to the maximum extent possible free of charge